 |4||Password||Users enter an answer whose characters are masked as they are entered.|

-Note: A related type of question is Photo Upload.
-This question type lets users send you images.
-For more information, refer to Getting Images From Your Customers.
+Note: A related type of question is Upload Image which lets users send you images.

 Step 1: Select the Input Question Type

 From the Page Editor, select the required type of input question and drag it onto the Page map.
 (In the example above, a Password type question is selected.)
 When a question type is dragged onto the Page map, the Element tab (on the right side of the Page Editor) automatically opens.

 The text that you put in the fields of the Input section of the Element tab determines what the user sees on the page.
 The following fields are common to all input questions:

 - Label: This is the displayed question text.
 The Designer has a default label for every input question, which you can replace using the text of your choice.

 - Hint Text: This optional text is displayed in the answer field on the Interaction page.
 Enter text here that can guide your users in answering the question.

 The settings in this section of the Element tab involve checking the answer provided and protecting sensitive input.
 All settings in this section are optional.